 Derek is passionate about building visually appealing and intuitive applications, going beyond the development of efficient navigation structures to create interfaces and organizational structures that encourage and facilitate content authoring.

 He has 20 years of industry experience building customized intranets, extranets, and public facing websites based on the Microsoft stack.
 He specializes in front-end development and visual design/branding of SharePoint and Office 365.
 He brings a design eye to Sympraxis in addition to augmenting our development chops, information architecture, content architecture, and collaboration strategy skills.
 He also enjoys working closely with his clients and has a knack at quickly understand their business drivers and the “why” behind the project.
 He often describes his role as the “technical therapist” bridging the communication gap between designers, internal IT staff, and the end users.

 Emily is a lifelong learner.
-She is a passionate advocate for seamless user experiences- specializing in information architecture and UX design.
+She is a passionate advocate for seamless user experiences- specializing in information architecture and user experience (UX certified by Nielsen Norman Group).
 She thrives on building accessible structures to help people find what they are looking for and better understand their surroundings.

 Before joining Sympraxis, Emily fell in love with SharePoint Online while managing the Office 365 strategy at a fast-growing global biotech.
 There she implemented and led the Steering Committee, formed to prioritize projects by business need while maintaining close alignment with the company culture.
 She developed productivity training to drive user adoption during the company’s 10x growth over 5 years.
 Emily has a deep understanding of what business owners need to implement intuitive and scalable solutions.